alicembranos/Blog-with-API/README.md

 ## Requirements

 - You must use semantic HTML5 elements for all the contents of the application
-- You have to use the jQuery library for the development of this pill
+- You must use JSON server library to create your own local repository
-- You must use jQuery Ajax to do the requests
+- You must use fecth to do the requests
-- You have to use Bootstrap Framework for the Layout and the styles.
+- You have to use Bootstrap Framework for the Layout and the styles

 ## Repository